RZE UTD-8000: A Rugged Digital Alternative to the Usual Suspects

 Photo by Chris Antzoulis

-When a watch brand has been hyped enough, I tend to approach it like a movie everyone swears is the “best thing ever”—half excited, half bracing for the disappointment that I feel at the end of every Wes Anderson movie (he’s weird for the sake of being weird…it’s not charming and doesn’t add anything…I’m not apologizing).
-RZE is one of those names that kept popping up in my orbit, usually in the context of rugged microbrand tool watches that look tough and actually are tough.
-The kind of watches I usually admire from afar but rarely imagine on my own wrist.
+When a watch brand has been hyped enough, I tend to approach it like a movie everyone swears is the “best thing ever”, with excitement but I’m also bracing for the disappointment I feel at the end of every Wes Anderson movie (he’s weird for the sake of being weird…it’s not charming and doesn’t add anything…I’m not apologizing).
+RZE is one of those names that keeps popping up in my watch-o-sphere, usually in the context of rugged tool watches that are tough and adventure-ready.
+The kind of watches I usually admire from afar, but are typically not for me.

 Photo by Chris Antzoulis